Visit New York in 5 days

 Admission is free for children under 12 and members.

-CLICK HERE TO BOOK YOUR TICKETS
+CLICK HERE TO BOOK A GUIDED TOUR OF THE MET

-For this fourth day, let's take a step back and discover New York in a different way 🙂
+For this fourth day, let's take a step back and discover New York in a different way 😉

 The High Line